hlc1209/ecem202a_project/docs/proposal.md

 In this article, the described method is implemented using the Raspberry Pi 3 which comes with 1GB RAM and 1.2 GHz main clock speed, we are aiming to reproduce a system with similar performance using Arduino Nano 33 BLE Sense which has only 256KB RAM and 64 MHz main clock speed.
 In this paper, authors were able to achieve an accuracy of 93.4% with a response time of 21.9 ms. Such high performance in both accuracy and response time is at the cost of a more expensive and power-consuming device.
 However, we notice that the machine learning models implemented in Raspberry Pi 3 are not optimized using any of the emerging model compression techniques such as pruning and quantization.
 Therefore, it is feasible to achieve similar performance on a less power device with a much more compressed model with reasonable cost in accuracy and response time.

 The proposed method in the article performance only one task, which simply outputs the model results of a single static handwritten character, and does not illustrate the performance of handwriting recognition in real-world applications where efficiency, usability, and accuracy are extremely important.
-In our anticipated system, we propose to extend the functionality of the system to do deep learning-based seamless handwriting input in conjunction with capturing user's stroke input through touch screen and interacting with external device via BLE.
+In our anticipated system, we propose to extend the functionality of the system to do deep learning-based fluent handwriting input in conjunction with capturing user's stroke input through touch screen and interacting with external device via BLE.
 In this context, two tasks exist simultaneously.
 One is the recognition of handwritten characters and the other is the BLE service as the interface between devices.
 Due to the sporadic nature of the first task, the scheduling scheme of these two events needs to be carefully evaluated and addressed.

 ## 9.b.
 Datasets